- GW Home

 David S. Dolling began his tenure as dean of GW's School of Engineering and Applied Science on September 1, 2008.
 An internationally recognized aerospace engineer, Dean Dolling served previously as associate dean for academic affairs and Joe C. Walter, Jr. Chair in Engineering at the Cockrell School of Engineering at the University of Texas, Austin, where he joined the faculty in 1983.
 Dr. Dolling is a fellow of the American Institute of Aeronautics and Astronautics and of the United Kingdom's Royal Aeronautical Society.
 He conducts research in supersonic and hypersonic turbulent fluid dynamics and aerodynamics.
 He holds an undergraduate degree in aeronautical engineering from London University and a graduate diploma from the von Karman Institute for Fluid Dynamics in Brussels.
 He earned his Ph.D. in aerospace engineering from London University.

-Rumana Riffat is the School's associate dean of academic affairs and a professor of engineering and applied science in the Department of Civil and Environmental Engineering.
+Rumana Riffat is the school's associate dean for academic affairs and a professor of civil engineering in the Department of Civil and Environmental Engineering.
 Dr. Riffat received her master of science and Ph.D. degrees from Iowa State University.
 Her research centers on water and wastewater treatment, sustainability and pollution prevention, advanced processes for nutrient removal, and anaerobic digestion.
-Dr. Riffat has been a member of the SEAS faculty since 1994, and in 2011 she received the SEAS Distinguished Teacher Award.
+Dr. Riffat has been a member of the SEAS faculty since 1994.

 Can E. Korman is the school's associate dean for research and graduate studies and a professor of engineering and applied science in the Department of Electrical and Computer Engineering.
 Dr. Korman received his Ph.D. in electrical Engineering from the University of Maryland, College Park.
 His research centers on semiconductor device noise modeling, micro- and nano-electronics, magnetics, numerical modeling, and stochastic modeling.
 He has been a member of the SEAS faculty since 1991 and has served previously as the chair of the Department of Electrical and Computer Engineering (ECE).